multihack/multihack-web/README.md

 <b>Compatible with <a href="https://github.com/t-mullen/multihack-brackets">multihack-brackets</a>!</b>

-Tired of struggling to set up remote collaboration with your team?
-Try <a href="https://multihack.github.io/multihack-web/">multihack.co</a>
+Tired of struggling to set up remote collaboration with your team? <a href="https://multihack.github.io/multihack-web/">Try multihack</a>

 **Still in active development.
 Expect instability and constant updates.**

 ## Usage:

-1. Upload your project as a ZIP to <a href="https://t-mullen.github.io/multihack-web/">multihack.co</a>, or use <a href="https://github.com/t-mullen/multihack-brackets">multihack-brackets</a>.
+1. Upload your project as a ZIP to <a href="https://t-mullen.github.io/multihack-web/">https://multihack.github.io/multihack-web/</a>, or use <a href="https://github.com/t-mullen/multihack-brackets">multihack-brackets</a>.

 2. Decide on a secret room ID, and have everyone enter it.